JoshGlazebrook/socks/README.md

     target: {
         // When using associate, either set the ip and port to 0.0.0.0:0 or the expected source of incoming udp packets.
         // Note: Some SOCKS servers MAY block associate requests with 0.0.0.0:0 endpoints.
+        // Note: ipv4, ipv6, and hostnames are supported here.
         host: "0.0.0.0",
         port: 0
     }